moosingin3space/pktparse-rs/README.md

 ## Last changes

-- migrated to nom 6
+- migrated to nom 7
-- added some ICMP support